HD Ready vs Full HD TVs: Which One Should You Opt For?

 HD Ready vs Full HD: which should you buy?

 Of the two, that’s easy: Full HD.
 HD Ready televisions were once a sensible option for people who wanted to avoid splurging on a Full HD TV, but that was about a decade ago.
-In 2023, you can pick up a Full HD television for less than INR 15,000.
+In 2023, you can pick up a Full HD television for less than HKD 1,500.

 The Toshiba, in particular, is a gem because it contains a feature you certainly wouldn’t have got in the heyday of HD Ready television: a built-in voice assistant in the form of Amazon’s Alexa.